bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

-Of course there would be ethical issues to consider if actually implemented this, but what if we could capture images of a space and use that to count the number of people in a space?
+This is a demo to illustrate the power of the technology, so we'll leave ethical considerations aside for right now.
+What if we could capture images of a space and use that to count the number of people in a space?

 We built this demo to show that we can do something like this pretty easily.
 You can see that this was captured in Suma.